Cult Kits Logo | Vintage Football Shirts

 Nuno Herlander Simões Espírito Santo

-Born and raised on the tiny island of Sao Tome until the age of 7, Nuno Herlander Simões Espírito Santo is one of only two african born managers to currently be managing in Europe's top 5 leagues, with the other being fellow premier league manager Patrik Vieira.
+Born and raised on the tiny island of Sao Tome until the age of 7, Nuno Herlander Simões Espírito Santo is one of only two African born managers to currently be managing in Europe's top 5 leagues, with the other being fellow premier league manager Patrick Vieira.

 Nuno got his big break in football at 18